oddnerd/edu/README.md

 This project relies solely upon Rust, no other applications or libraries.

 To build a release binary, run `cargo build --release`.
-This will enable optimizations and strip the binary.
+This project enables Link-Time Optimization (LTO) by default alongside stripping the binary of unnecessary symbols.

 To run the test suite and prove correctness, run `cargo test --tests`.
 This will compile a development build and automatically run all unit and integration